rust-lang/leadership-council/committees/project-director-election-process.md

 * This committee tracks it's backlog within the meeting minutes hackmd document.
 * This committee works via zulip and has video meetings on an as needed basis.
-* This committee operates via consent, the proposal will be presented to the council once all committee members have fully reviewed the council and have no further feedback or objections.
+* This committee operates via consent, the proposal will be presented to the council once all committee members have fully reviewed the proposal and have no further feedback or objections.

 ## Members